 - The Institute of International and European Affairs (27 November 2014).
-This is the sixth event in the 2014 Development Matters series, which the IIEA is co-hosting with Irish Aid.
-Winnie Byanyima will discuss the close relationship between extreme poverty and economic inequality, and explore solutions to these challenges.
+This was the sixth event in the 2014 Development Matters series, which the IIEA is co-hosting with Irish Aid.
+Winnie Byanyima discussed the close relationship between extreme poverty and economic inequality, and explored solutions to these challenges.

 - G20 Leaders’ Summit (15-16 November 2014).
-As world leaders take stock of the health of the world’s financial system, Winnie Byanyima will remind them to consider the plight of the world’s poorest.
+As world leaders took stock of the health of the world’s financial system, Winnie Byanyima reminded them to consider the plight of the world’s poorest.

 Born in Uganda, Ms. Byanyima was elected for three terms and served eleven years in the Ugandan Parliament.
 She led Uganda's first parliamentary women’s caucus, championing ground-breaking gender equality provisions in the county's 1995 post-conflict constitution.
 A world recognized expert on women's rights, she founded the still-thriving civil society organization Forum for Women in Democracy (FOWODE).
 She has served at the African Union Commission and as Director of Gender and Development at the United Nations Development Program.

 Ms. Byanyima is a signatory to her country’s 1985 peace agreement and has helped to broker and support women’s participation in peace processes in Rwanda, South Africa, Burundi, Sudan and other countries emerging from conflict.